 In LL37, the latter two criteria are based on pesticide classification lists identifying carcinogens or developmental toxins as constituted at the time the law went into effect (April 1, 2005).
 No chemical can be prohibited or removed from prohibition based on subsequent changes to these two lists without amending the NYC Administrative Code to update the effective dates of the reference lists.
-Under LL37 the Department of Health and Mental Hygiene must report annually to New York City Council on changes made to the referenced carcinogen and developmental toxin lists since the NYC LL37 prohibition list was first established on April 1, 2005 and on use by city agencies of products added to either list.
-Below, we detail the list changes as of January 1, 2013 and city agency usage in 2011, the most recent year for which complete data is available.
+Under LL37 the Department of Health and Mental Hygiene must report annually to New York City Council on changes made to the referenced carcinogen and developmental toxin lists since the NYC LL37 prohibition list was first established on April 1, 2005.
+The Department of Health and Mental Hygiene must also report on use by city agencies of products added to either list.
+Below, we detail the list changes as of January 1, 2014 and city agency usage in 2012, the most recent year for which complete data is available.